Iotonix/openvpn-docs/INSTALL_BAK.md

 - A server running Ubuntu 22.04 LTS with root or sudo access.
 - A basic understanding of Linux command-line operations.
 - A registered domain name or a static public IP address for your server.
 (Optional, but recommended for easier access)

-## Important Note: Document Your Passphrases

-**Note:** During the process of creating a Certificate Authority (CA), you will be prompted to enter a passphrase for the new CA key. **This passphrase is critical for securing your VPN** and will be needed whenever you generate or sign new certificates.
-Make sure to **write down this passphrase in a secure place**.
-Without it, you will not be able to proceed with further configuration or manage your CA.

 ## Step 1: Switch to Root User